NHSDigital/integration-adaptor-lab-results/release/tests/README.md

 ## Overview

-The tool performs following actions:
+The tool performs the following actions:
 1) Sends infrastructure ACK for any NHSACK that already exists in MESH that matches sender, recipient, interchange sequence number and message sequence numbers of a given test EDIFACT file.
 2) Sends given EDIFACT test file to MESH mailbox